Ecommerce Laws Shop Owners Should Know

 Copyright, Trademarks, and Patents

 Copyright, trademarks, and patents are the three most confusing terms that most eCommerce store owners tend to overlook.
-However, you should have a proper understanding of these terms and legal guidelines surrounding them to avoid unnecessary implications.
-The differences of these intellectual properties are as follows;
+However, you should properly understand these terms and legal guidelines surrounding them to avoid unnecessary implications.
+The differences between these intellectual properties are as follows;

-- Trademark- refers to terms, phrase, symbol, or design that identifies and distinguishes your business from other similar businesses.
+• Trademark- refers to terms, phrase, symbol, or design that identifies and distinguishes your business from similar companies.

-- Copyright – protects the rights of authors, including writings, art, and music.
+• Copyright – protects authors’ rights, including writings, art, and music.

-You might have to apply for either of these depending on your products and services.
-For general eCommerce businesses, applying for either of these isn’t a must.
-However, ensure that you don’t infringe on other peoples’ copyrighted information, trademark, or patents.
+Depending on your products and services, you might have to apply for either of these.
+Applying for either of these isn’t a must for general eCommerce businesses.
+However, ensure you don’t infringe on other peoples’ copyrighted information, trademarks, or patents.
 For instance, you can’t sell t-shirts printed with Star Wars characters.

 Shipping Restrictions